cockroachdb/docs/src/current/v24.1/node-shutdown.md

 - If the node was drained manually because an operator issued a `cockroach node drain` command:
   - {% include_cached new-in.html version="v24.2" %}If you pass the `--shutdown` flag to [`cockroach node drain`]({% link {{ page.version.version }}/cockroach-node.md %}#flags), the `cockroach` process terminates automatically after draining completes.
   - If the node's major version is being updated, the `cockroach` process terminates automatically after draining completes.
   - Otherwise, the `cockroach` process must be terminated manually.
-A minimum of 60 seconds after draining is complete, send it a `SIGTERM` signal to terminate it.
+For a production cluster, wait at minimum 60 seconds after draining is complete, then send it a `SIGTERM` signal to terminate it.
 Refer to [Terminate the node process](#drain-the-node-and-terminate-the-node-process).

 </section>